KONG Classic Dog Toy (Large)

 Health Concerns That Affect Dog Toy Choice

 The Pug is predisposed to certain health conditions that should directly influence your dog toys choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Breathing Issues:

-Avoid toys that encourage prolonged intense exercise, which can trigger respiratory distress.
-Shorter, calmer play sessions with puzzle toys are safer than extended fetch games.
-Always have water available and watch for heavy panting.
+Avoid toys that push prolonged intense exercise, which can trigger respiratory distress.
+Shorter, calmer play sessions with puzzle toys are safer than extended fetch.
+Always have water nearby and watch for heavy panting.

 Obesity: